platipusica/msaccess2web/README.md

 # msaccess2web

-Run Microsoft Access database on the Web.
+Access Microsoft Access data on the Web.

 No database migration required.
 No code needed.

 Web application created with **a single command in 1 second**: